tiepdotme/marabesi.com/_posts/2020-04-05-php-import-checker-vscode-extension.md

 - extension
 ---

-Vscode is one of the most used editors for web development **[1]**, which supports various programming languages, including PHP.
+Vscode is one of the most used editors for web development
+{% cite pypl_ide_index --file 2020-04-05-php-import-checker-vscode-extension %},
+which supports various programming languages, including PHP.
 As its goal is not to be a full featured PHP IDE, it lacks a few characteristics that help PHP developers to be more productive.
 In that list, we can name one: the lack of checking if an imported class is being used or not.

-On the other hand, PHPStorm **[2]** has the ability to check imports being used built-in - This is a long discussion between editors x IDE's.
+On the other hand, PHPStorm {% cite phpstorm_jetbrains --file 2020-04-05-php-import-checker-vscode-extension %}
+has the ability to check imports being used built-in - This is a long discussion between editors x IDE's.

-PHP import checker **[3]** fills this gap, which offers PHP developers feedback of unused classes that have been imported into the file.
+PHP import checker {% cite php_import_checker --file 2020-04-05-php-import-checker-vscode-extension %} fills
+this gap, which offers PHP developers feedback of unused classes that have been imported into the file.

 ## Installing the extension